9.2 Dot Products and Projections

 as well.

-Hence, we have shown there is only one way to write as a sum of vectors as described in Theorem 9.10, so the decomposition listed there is unique.
+as a sum of vectors as described in Theorem 9.10, so the decomposition listed there is unique.

 We close this section with an application of the dot product.
-In Physics, if a constant force is exerted over a distance
+In Physics, if a constant force

 , the work